paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

 cd samples
 {{< /code/copyable >}}

-The [pack CLI][pack] is used throughout the examples. `pack` is just one of several Cloud Native Buildpack [platforms][platforms] than can execute builds with Paketo Buildpacks.
+The [pack CLI][pack] is used throughout the examples. `pack` is just one of several Cloud Native Buildpack [platforms][platforms] that can execute builds with Paketo Buildpacks.

 Examples assume that the [Paketo Base builder][base builder] is the default builder:
 {{< code/copyable >}}